briandgomez/Study/Security+/Security Operations.md

     - Used for tracking, personalization, session management
     - Sensitive information should not be saved in a cookie

-- <u>Static code analysis (SAST) </u>: automatically scanning an application's source code for vulnerabilities before its executed
+- <u>Static code analysis</u>: automatically scanning an application's source code for vulnerabilities before its executed

 - <u>Code signing</u>: digitally signing software to verify its authenticity and integrity to make sure it has not been tampered with